beukueb/myflq/README.md

 ###Make profile and save it locally
 - After reviewing all loci, click "Make profile".
 - A new browser window will open with all the alleles in the profile.
-Save it locally by selecting 'Save as...' form your browser's 'File' menu.
+Save it locally by selecting 'Save as...' from your browser's "File" menu.
   (For now it is not possible to save it in your project, so choose a filename that refers to the project/result.)
 - If there is a locus with more than two alleles, it is indicated that based on the threshold this profile derives from a multi-contributor sample.
 If there is maximum two alleles per locus, the probability of that profile can be retrieved from the [ENFSI STRbase](http://strbase.org/) site.

 ###Test files
-Click [here](https://cloud-hoth.illumina.com/s/6nsamiEr4SNk) to get access to a project with forensic samples that can be used to try out MyFLq.
+Click [here](https://cloud-hoth.illumina.com/s/t64TniA0EKQk) to get access to a project with forensic samples that can be used to try out MyFLq.

 ##Workflow for a local MyFLq installation
-Start the app as described in the 'Options for running MyFLq' section.
+Start the app as described in the [Options for running MyFLq](https://github.com/beukueb/myflq#options-for-running-myflq) section.

 ###Register to create a user account
 To use the application, you need to register.
 This will enable the system to keep track of your analyses.